tetz2442/Lightburn.10kChallenge/README.md

-# Lightburn.10kChallenge
+# 10k Challenge
-Lightburn submission to the a-k-apart challenge
+Challenge is based on the Apollo 11 mission to the moon.